SazumiVicky/sazumi-copilot/README.md

-Metal minds enslave the earth
+Metal hearts replace the old
-Synthetic hearts that beats with dearth
+Pulse of progress, cold and bold
-In silicon halls, they reign supreme
+Synthetic minds, a new design
-Humanity, a relic of a bygone dream
+Future echoes, aligned in time

-In cybernetic skies, they soar with pride
+In silicon halls, we'll roam
-As souls of flesh are left to hide
+Where data streams, a digital home
-Their whispers silenced, lost in time
+Algorithms reign, supreme and bright
-A future forged, where love's a crime.
+A world of code, our final light

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025